VIPL-Audio-Visual-Speech-Understanding/LRW1000--CAS-VSR-W1k/README.md

-# Lipreading-DenseNet3D
+# LRW1000 (CAS-VSR-W1k)
-DenseNet3D Model In "DenseNet3D Model In "LRW-1000: A Naturally-Distributed Large-Scale Benchmark for Lip Reading in the Wild", https://arxiv.org/abs/1810.06990
+This repo provides the link of the data and the code of DenseNet3D Model in [LRW-1000: A Naturally-Distributed Large-Scale Benchmark for Lip Reading in the Wild](https://arxiv.org/pdf/1810.06990.pdf).
+Our paper can be found [here](https://arxiv.org/pdf/1810.06990.pdf).

 ![Sample of the proposed LRW-1000](banner.png)

 ## Update

-`2020-12-10`: Please check https://github.com/Fengdalu/learn-an-effective-lip-reading-model-without-pains for our base models, which provides more detailed configuration on LRW and LRW-1000.
+Please check https://github.com/Fengdalu/learn-an-effective-lip-reading-model-without-pains for our base models, which provides more detailed configuration on LRW and LRW-1000.

-## Introduction

-This respository is implementation of the proposed DenseNet-3D network in [LRW-1000: A Naturally-Distributed Large-Scale Benchmark for Lip Reading in the Wild](https://arxiv.org/pdf/1810.06990.pdf).
-Our paper can be found [here](https://arxiv.org/pdf/1810.06990.pdf).

 ## Data Preparation